 Using a home equity loan, home equity line of credit (HELOC), or cash-out refinance could be a good way to fund a home improvement project, but remember that these options could put your home at risk of foreclosure.

 The least expensive—and least risky—way to fund a home upgrade is by saving up enough money to pay for it without a loan.
 This may delay your home improvement project start date, but it could save you money in the end.
 Here are some tips on how to save money and reach your home renovation goals faster:

+- Know how much you need to save.
 Start by getting quotes on your home improvement projects.
 You can do this by contacting a contractor or getting an estimate online.

+- Calculate your monthly savings.
 To figure out how much you need to save each month, divide your cost by how many months you have left to save.
 For example, if your next home improvement costs $3,000 and you want to start in 24 months, you would have to save $125 each month to hit your target date.

+- Factor your monthly savings into your budget.
 Once you know how much to save each month, make room in your budget so that you can reach your savings goal.

 Prepare for the cost of home ownership and your finances in order